top of page

 • 2020, a year for the history books.
 With COVID forcing volunteer work crews to a literal halt, the Trust had to reevaluate for work that could not be started or completed.
 We have already started working with organizers to start planning projects for 2021.

-• 2021, After the COVID issues of 2020, and continuing limitations of using volunteers in the Forest, the Trust opted to contract a Professional Trail Contractor to begin replacing two badly decayed foot logs on the Greenwater Trail near Mount Rainier National Park which supplemented other work being done on the trail before it enters the Park by USFS.
+• 2021, After the COVID issues of 2020, and continuing limitations of using volunteers in the Forest, the Trust opted to contract a Professional Trail Contractor to begin replacing two badly decayed foot logs on the Greenwater Trail near Mount Rainier National Park which supplemented other work being done on the trail before it enters the Norse Peak Wilderness by USFS.
 In addition, funds were used to help assisting in cleaning up trailhead thrash along I-90 with "Friends of the Trail" from incredible amount of use those trails were getting in 2021.

 • 2022, Finished funding the heavy construction of foot log replacements with a private trail contractor on the Greenwater Trail, as well as continued supporting "Friends of the Forest" and their trailhead access cleanup efforts.
 Looking forward to 2023 to go back to helping fund youth and volunteer projects supporting hiking trails.